• Skip to primary navigation

 Where: Kyoto

 Perhaps the most recognizable shrine in Japan is Fushimi Inari.
 This shrine has been featured in a number of movies, TV shows, and books because of its distinct beauty.
-The path of thousands of vermillion-colored torii gates makes for a spectacular sight as you make your way up the path to the top of the Inari Mountain.
+The path of thousands of vermillion-colored torii gates makes for a spectacular sight as you make your way up the path to the top of Inari Mountain.

 5. Witness the Stunning Sakura Season